Terms & Conditions

 5.11.2 the details regarding their respective processing set out in schedule 2

-5.11.3 a general description of the appropriate technical and organisational measures to protect Personal Data against accidental or unlawful processing, loss, destruction, damage, alteration, or unauthorised disclosure or access, including so as to allow the Parties to comply with their obligations under Data Protection Law – in particular:
+5.11.3 a general description of the appropriate technical and organisational measures to protect Personal Data against accidental or unlawful processing, loss, destruction, damage, alteration, or unauthorised disclosure or access, including so as to allow the Parties to comply with their obligations under Privacy and Data Protection Requirements – in particular:

 18.104.22.168 to safeguard against the specific offences: